Privacy-Preserving Decentralized Federated Learning via Explainable Adaptive Differential Privacy: Preliminary

 \subsection{Differential Privacy}

-DP provides a rigorous guarantee that the inclusion or removal of any single record has only a limited effect on the output of a computation.
+DP provides a formal guarantee that the inclusion or removal of any single record has only a limited effect on the output of a computation.
 This protection is achieved by adding calibrated random noise to model updates.
-Two parameters, \(\epsilon\) and \(\delta\), define the strength of the guarantee.
-The privacy budget \(\epsilon\) controls the maximum change in the output distribution when one record is modified, so smaller values of \(\epsilon\) yield stronger privacy.
-The parameter \(\delta\) represents a small probability that the guarantee may fail, and it is usually set to be negligibly small.
+The privacy parameters \(\epsilon\) and \(\delta\) quantify the strength of this guarantee, where \(\epsilon>0\) denotes the privacy budget that limits how much the output distribution may change when a single record is modified, and \(\delta \in [0,1)\) is a small probability that bounds the likelihood of the guarantee failing.